Digital-Naturalism-Laboratories/Mothbox/docs/docs/programming/code.md

 cd AccessPopup
-Run the Installer script
+Run the Installer script:
 sudo ./installconfig.sh

-choose OPTION 5 and you can add a new wifi
+Choose OPTION 5 and you can add a new wifi.

-## To start up the hotspot manually
+## To start up the hotspot manually:
 `sudo accesspopup -a`

-to stop the hotspot
+To stop the hotspot:
 `sudo accesspopup`

 # Kill wifi after a while